 Matchstick puzzles are quiet time activity in our house these days.
 I have been doing them with my kids for a while now, you can check out our earlier post with matchstick puzzles Solving Equations and Changing Directions.
-Today, we worked on solving the puzzles where the kids had to rearrange the matchsticks so that the number of squares in the puzzle changes.
+Today’s, puzzles are solved by rearranging the matchstick so that the number of squares in the puzzle changes.

 Change the Number of Identical Squares